jasonmimick-aws/sample-amazon-cloudwatch-generative-ai-observability/bedrock-agentcore-observability/README.md

-# AWS Bedrock AgentCore Observability Example
+# Amazon Bedrock AgentCore Observability Example

-A demonstration project showing how to build and deploy a generative AI agent using AWS Bedrock AgentCore with comprehensive CloudWatch observability.
+A demonstration project showing how to build and deploy a generative AI agent using Amazon Bedrock AgentCore with comprehensive CloudWatch observability.
 This agent uses the Strands framework and includes OpenTelemetry tracing for complete monitoring and observability.

 ## Prerequisites

-- An AWS account with AWS Identity and Access Management (IAM) permissions for Amazon Bedrock, Amazon CloudWatch, AWS X-Ray, and AWS Bedrock AgentCore
+- An AWS account with AWS Identity and Access Management (IAM) permissions for Amazon Bedrock, Amazon CloudWatch, AWS X-Ray, and Amazon Bedrock AgentCore
 - [AWS CLI](https://aws.amazon.com/cli/) installed and configured
 - Python 3.10 or later
 - Container runtime (Docker/Finch/Podman) for agent deployment